Errorname/prisma-multi-tenant/docs/Getting_Started.md

 ## 4. Open Studio for a tenant

-Now that you have two tenants, we want to access them and put some data in it.
+Now that you have two tenants, you want to access them and put some data in it.

-We will do that by running Studio using **the name of one of your tenant**:
+You will do that by running Studio using **the name of one of your tenant**:

 ```sh
 prisma-multi-tenant studio your_tenant_name